-Our last stop was the Gothic St. Peter’s Cathedral, a structural beauty with stained glass windows.
-At the top of the Cathedral is the Donkey Tower, a remnant of the former Cathedral that was left to support the current one.
+We last stopped at the Gothic St. Peter’s Cathedral, a structural beauty with stained glass windows.
+We can still see at the top of the cathedral the Donkey Tower, a remnant of the former Cathedral that was left to support the current one.

 Just as we had completed the tour, we saw our friend’s car drove by the front of the Cathedral – perfect timing!
 We headed to a restaurant that served one of the best sausages, potato salad, and freshly baked rolls, which we washed down with the perfect glass of light beer.
 After a hearty lunch and catching up, we drove up to Weltenburg Abbey and the Danube Narrows – one of the cruise company’s optional tours.
 Our friend knows where the best views are, far from the usual tourist crowd, which worked perfectly to our preference.

-Weltenburg Abbey is one of Germany’s oldest monasteries, featuring a gilded altar, elegant marble interior, and masterful paintings of biblical scenes.
+Weltenburg Abbey, one of Germany’s oldest monasteries, features a gilded altar, elegant marble interior, and masterful paintings of biblical scenes.
 The abbey also operates a beer brewery since its founding in the year 1050.
-It even has a brew named Anno 1050″ in commemoration of its foundation year.
+Its brew named Anno 1050″ commemorates foundation year.

 After touring the abbey, we hiked up a hill close by.
 The hike gave us a good workout, and the hilltop rewarded us a panoramic view of the area, looking out to quaint German villages on the horizon.

 After basking in the countryside’s beauty, we headed to KunstHaus Abensberg, an art museum designed by architect and Hundertwasser student Peter Pelikan.
-The gracefully leaning and colorful tower is one of the main attractions in the central town of Abensberg.
-A few steps away is an artful Biergarten entrance where you can view the Kuchlbauer Tower, the trademark of KuchlBauer’s World of Beer.
+The gracefully leaning and colorful tower serves as one of the main attractions in the central town of Abensberg.
+A few steps away, an artful Biergarten entrance lets you view the Kuchlbauer Tower, the trademark of KuchlBauer’s World of Beer.
 Its whimsical circular architecture with protruding windows and golden onion-shaped dome made us feel pleasantly intoxicated despite being sober.
 Beer and art seem to be a perfect combination.

-Here is a short video from Regensburg Tourism that gives you a peek into what this Unesco World Heritage Site offers.
+A short video from Regensburg Tourism below gives you a peek into what this Unesco World Heritage Site offers.

-Regensburg is the capital of Oberpfalz, one of the seven districts of Bavaria in southeast Germany.
+Regensburg acts as the capital of Oberpfalz, one of the seven districts of Bavaria in southeast Germany.
 Founded by the Romans way back in 179 AD, it is often referred to as Italy’s most northerly city.
-It was earlier called by the Romans Casta Regina, which translates to “Fortress by the River Regen.”
+The Romans called it earlier Casta Regina, which translates to “Fortress by the River Regen.”

-The city is famous for its well-preserved medieval core, having been relatively spared from bombings during World War II.
+The city prides itself on its well-preserved medieval core, having been relatively spared from bombings during World War II.
 Current day visitors will be awed by its historical landmarks and stunning architecture, such as the 12th century Stone Bridge used by Crusaders on their way to the Holy Land and the 13th century Regensburg Cathedral with its fine Gothic architecture.
-It is also interesting to note that the city is the hometown of Pope Benedict XVI.
+It is also interesting to note that Pope Benedict XVI calls the city his hometown.